Memberships Experts Shop Join Now Login

 You are Not Alone!
 Some statistics surrounding prolapse

-• Close to 50% of women will be defined as having Prolapse, with only 15 -30% of these women actually experiencing associated symptoms.
+• Close to 50% of women will be defined as having a non-clinical prolapse, with only 15 -30% of these women experiencing associated symptoms.

-• The biggest risk increase in a women’s life for prolapse is her first birth, which gives a almost a 10 fold increase in risk.
-(Quiroz et al 2010))
+• The biggest risk increase in a woman’s life for prolapse is her first birth, which gives almost a 10-fold increase in risk.
+(Quiroz et al. 2010))

 For some, a prolapse might feel like a heaviness or dragging in the vagina.
 It may feel like you are constantly wearing a pad or have a golf ball stuck in your vagina.
 The common symptoms of prolapse also include a vaginal lump or bulge (whether visible or not), a dragging sensation, feelings of vaginal laxity or looseness and pain before, during or after vaginal intercourse.